Tuscany with a Cat: Where to Stay, What to Know & How to Travel Smart (2026 Guide)

 ⚠️ More difficult when: Moving every 1–2 nights, staying inside dense historic centers, visiting in peak summer without planning.

-The core principle: 👉 Reduce movement.
+👉 Reduce movement.
 Increase stability.

 Choosing the Right Base: City vs Countryside